appsmithorg/appsmith-docs/website/docs/core-concepts/connecting-to-data-sources/connecting-to-databases.md

 :::info important

-As a self-hosted Appsmith user, it is necessary to [safelist](https://docs.appsmith.com/learning-and-resources/how-to-guides/aws-whitelist) the IP addresses of the Appsmith deployment on your database instance or VPC.
+As a self-hosted Appsmith user, it's necessary to [safelist](https://docs.appsmith.com/learning-and-resources/how-to-guides/aws-whitelist) the IP addresses of the Appsmith deployment on your database instance or VPC.
 The IP addresses to be added to the safelist are `18.223.74.85` and `3.131.104.27`, which are the IP addresses of the Appsmith cloud instances.
 :::